 Ensure your tallow-based products are made only with tallow rendered from family farms that raise their cattle as nature intended – with plenty of grass, sunshine and zero antibiotics or steroids.

 But even with this level of care, some people simply object to using tallow and that’s ok.
-Here’s their stance on the Ugly side of using tallow.

-Not Vegan
+#1 Tallow is Not Vegan

 Tallow is not vegan.
 Obviously, the animal must be butchered to harvest its organ fats.